lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ---
 {{< lead >}}A grand introduction.{{< /lead >}}

 [Rust](http://rust.facepunch.com/) is one of the most popular titles in a new breed of first-person survival games pioneered by [DayZ](https://www.bistudio.com/games/dayz).
 The learning curve is savage and there is literally no on-boarding at the moment.
-The game is in [early access](https://en.wikipedia.org/wiki/Early_access) and [the devs](http://www.facepunchstudios.com/) are planning to improve the experience for first-timers before officially launching.
-For now though you're on your own.
+The game is in [early access](https://en.wikipedia.org/wiki/Early_access) and [the devs](http://www.facepunchstudios.com/) are planning to improve the experience for first-timers before officially launching but for now you're on your own.

 The first thing to know about Rust is that you will die.
 A lot.
 It's a grind and the more loot you gather the more frustrating it is.
-It's a part of the game though so don't sweat it, and don't expect sympathy from other players.
+It's a part of the game though so don't sweat it.
+And don't expect sympathy from other players.

 <small>NOTE: This article is written at the time of [devblog 163](http://rust.facepunch.com/blog/devblog-163/) and may be out of date and innacurate after future updates.</small>

 ## The Basics

-Once you've banged on some trees and [nodes](http://rust.wikia.com/wiki/Rocks) with your rock and collected some hemp there are a few items you'll want to craft (via "Q" or the quick craft menu):
+Once you've banged on a few trees and [nodes](http://rust.wikia.com/wiki/Rocks) with your rock and collected some hemp there are a few items you'll want to craft (via "Q" or the quick craft menu):

 - [Paper Map](http://rust.wikia.com/wiki/Paper_Map) <small>5 wood</small>
 - [Stone Hatchet](http://rust.wikia.com/wiki/Stone_Hatchet) <small>200 wood, 100 stone</small>
 - [Stone Pick Axe](http://rust.wikia.com/wiki/Stone_Pick_Axe) <small>250 wood, 125 stone</small>
-- [Bow and arrows](http://rust.wikia.com/wiki/Hunting_Bow) <small>200 wood, 50 cloth</small>
+- [Bow](http://rust.wikia.com/wiki/Hunting_Bow) <small>200 wood, 50 cloth</small>
+- [Arrows](http://rust.wikia.com/wiki/Wooden_Arrow) <small>25 wood, 10 stone</small>
 - [Wooden spear](http://rust.wikia.com/wiki/Wooden_Spear) <small>300 wood</small>
 - [Bandages](http://rust.wikia.com/wiki/Bandage) <small>4 cloth</small>

-These items help you farm resources, heal yourself and kill animals and other players.
+These items help you farm resources, kill animals and other players and heal yourself.
 My preferred weapon is the bow but the spear is handy for close quarters combat and for popping barrels.

 You'll notice I've left clothes off the list.
-At this early stage unless you're in the snow there's not much point using cloth to craft clothes.
-You're better off saving it for a bow and sleeping bag (80 cloth combined).
+At this early stage unless you're in the snow there's not much point using your cloth on clothes.
+You're better off saving it for a bow and sleeping bag (50 and 30 cloth respectively).

 ## Choosing a server